 Whisk all the dressing ingredients together and set aside to allow the flavours to mingle.

-In a large bowl, mix together the cooled broccoli, the sun-dried tomatoes, shallot and feta.
+In a large bowl, mix together the cooled broccoli, the sun-dried tomatoes, shallot and feta (if using).
 Toss in half the dressing and add more to taste – how much is totally up to you.
-Turn the salad out onto a pretty plate and garnish with the toasted almonds and pul biber – some chopped fresh dill would be lovely here too.
+Turn the salad out onto a pretty plate and garnish with the toasted almonds, dill and pul biber.